Frequently Asked Questions

 ANSWER: No. Paygrade recommendations are good until age 24.
 Marine Cadets of Iowa, in its founding documents sent to the Marine Corps Recruiting Command and Marine Corps Training and Education Command, has formally requested recognition of MCI cadets for advanced paygrade ascension into the Marine Corps upon meeting criteria.
 Once that is approved, we will approach the Army and the Air Force with similar proposals.

-B) Marine Cadets of Iowa is a registered 501(c)3 non-profit organization.
+ANSWER: No. Marine Cadets of Iowa is a registered 501(c)3 non-profit organization.
 Donations to our program are tax deductible.
 We are aligned with United Way as well; some employers or local programs provide matching funds for United Way donations.
 You can specify that a portion or all of your United Way money be routed to Marine Cadets of Iowa.
+There is no paid staff.

 ANSWER: No. MCI will not require any proof of immunization documents from cadets and families.
 Immunization and immunization status is a matter between the family and their health care providers.